sergiu123456789/Association-rule-learning/Eclat.md

 Example: support threshold = 0.5 means the itemset must appear in at least 50% of transactions.

-Generate Association Rules

-Rules are generated with a minimum confidence level.

-Example: milk → bread with confidence 0.8 means 80% of transactions containing milk also contain bread.

 Output Predictions

-The most likely product combinations are listed, along with their support, confidence, and lift.
+The most likely product combinations are listed, along with their support

 ## 🖥️ Example Python Code
 ```python